 Whether you decide to use pre-need funeral insurance or final expense insurance depends on several factors.

 - Your current state of health, age, and income.
-The only option for a terminally ill person is pre-need funeral insurance.
+A terminally ill person will have limited options.

 - What your funeral plans entail: it’s best to have an idea before shopping around!